dask-contrib/dask-awkward/docs/limitations.rst

    the awkward API that is readily available: For example, ``dak.sum(a, axis=1)``.

-2. **Things that are possible but we haven't implemented**: An operation like ``dak.std(a, axis=0)``.
+2. **Things that are possible but we haven't implemented**: For example, an operation like ``dak.std(a, axis=0)``.
 Right now this operation will raise a ``DaskAwkwardNotImplemented`` exception.
-If you run into something like this please feel free to open up an issue on the GitHub issue tracker to start a discussion and get feature request process started.
+If you run into something like this please feel free to open up an issue on the GitHub issue tracker to start a discussion and get the feature request process started.

 3. **Things that just won't be implemented**: There will be parts of the dask-awkward API that we simply cannot implement for lazy